Introduction

 Common Misconceptions

-• Myth 1: You can’t get a no-fault divorce if your spouse doesn’t agree.
-Truth: You can still file for a no-fault divorce even if your spouse contests it.
+- Myth 1: You can’t get a no-fault divorce if your spouse doesn’t agree.
+Truth: In reality, you can initiate a no-fault divorce even if your spouse contests the filing.
+This means that you have the legal right to pursue a divorce based on irreconcilable differences, regardless of your spouse’s stance.

 Key Takeaways